codr7/gfoo/README.md

 ```

 #### TimeDelta
-TimeDeltas may be used to perform date arithmetics.
+Time deltas may be used to perform date arithmetics.

 ```
   time.today